workonthewinkel/wuunder-shipping/README.md

    - Create new `versions/x.x.x` branch based on main.
    - **Update version number in `wuunder-shipping.php` header** (e.g., `0.7.2` → `0.7.3`)
    - **Update `readme.txt` changelog section** with changes for this release
+   - This will fire some workflows, wait until completed to inspect any issues.

 3. **Merge the release PR:**
    - Merge PR to `release` branch
    - Two workflows automatically trigger:
      - **Release Drafter**: Creates/updates draft release (tagged with version from plugin file)
      - **Build Release Package**: Builds production assets and attaches zip to the draft
-       - Installs production dependencies (`composer install --no-dev`)
-       - Builds production assets (`npm run production`)
-       - Creates plugin zip package
-       - Uploads package to the draft release (may take 1-2 minutes)

 4. **Test the release:**
-   - Wait 1-2 minutes for the "Build Release Package" workflow to complete
+   - Wait a few minutes for the "Build Release Package" workflow to complete
    - Download the zip from the draft release at https://github.com/workonthewinkel/wuunder/releases
-   - Test locally to ensure everything works
+   - Test locally or in staging environment to ensure everything works
-   - **Note**: If zip is missing, manually trigger the "Build Release Package" workflow from the Actions tab

 5. **Publish the release:**
    - Review version number (read from `wuunder-shipping.php`)